Protected tribal belts and blocks in Assam

 According to the Law, in these Protected Tribal Belts and Blocks in Assam no land of the above-mentioned protected tribal classes can be bought by a non-tribal non-protected class of people.
 Only the above-mentioned protected tribal classes living inside the Protected Tribal Belts and Blocks or outside in other regions of Assam could buy land from the above-mentioned protected tribal classes.
-Also, the land rights of the non-tribal non-protected people living in the protected tribal belts and blocks before its creation would be protected but they will be able to buy land only from a non-tribal non-protected class of people living in the belt or block before its creation and not from the above-mentioned protected tribal classes.
+Additionally, the land rights of non-tribal, non-protected individuals who were living in the protected tribal belts and blocks before their establishment will be safeguarded.
+However, these individuals will only be allowed to purchase land from other non-tribal, non-protected individuals residing in the belt or block before its creation, and not from the protected tribal classes mentioned earlier.